|

 Preliminary Considerations

-- You would be well advised to take a look at Microsoft's articles on the subject first.
-If you have Excel 2002 and 2003, see the MS Office Assistant Article about recovering files:
+You would be well advised to at least take a look at Microsoft's articles on the subject first,

 Another Set of Procedures